swiftlang/swift-evolution/proposals/nnnn-non-exhaustive-enums.md

 Apple doesn't speak about future plans for its SDKs, so having an alternate form of `NS_ENUM` that includes this attribute is out of scope for this proposal.

 This change will affect code *even in Swift 4 mode* (although it will only produce warnings there), so to ease the transition otherwise-unannotated C enums will continue to be `@exhaustive` until Swift 5 is released.
-That is, all Swift 4.x compilers will treat unannotated `NS_ENUM` declarations as `@exhaustive`; a Swift 5 compiler with a Swift 4 mode will treat them as `@nonexhaustive`.
+That is, all Swift 4.x compilers will treat unannotated `NS_ENUM` declarations as exhaustive; a Swift 5 compiler with a Swift 4 mode will treat them as non-exhaustive.

 Apart from the effect on switches, an imported `@exhaustive` enum's `init(rawValue:)` will also enforce that the case is one of those known at compile time.
-Imported `@nonexhaustive` enums will continue to perform no checking on the raw value.
+Imported non-exhaustive enums will continue to perform no checking on the raw value.

 > This section only applies to enums that Swift considers "true enums", rather than option sets or funny integer values.
 In the past, the only way to get this behavior was to use the `NS_ENUM` or `CF_ENUM` macros, but the presence of `enum_extensibility(closed)` *or* `enum_extensibility(open)` will instruct Swift to treat the enum as a "true enum".
 Similarly, the newly-added `flag_enum` C attribute can be used to signify an option set like `NS_OPTIONS`.